 UNCONTESTED DIVORCE HEARING IN NJ

-For those going through or considering divorce the stress of litigation and court dates can weigh heavy on the mind; however, only 2% t0 3% of cases do not settle out of court and half of these settle either before or at trial.
-Once settled the other 97% to 98% of divorce cases end with a uncontested divorce hearing in NJ.
+For those going through or considering divorce the stress of litigation and court dates can weigh heavy on the mind; however, less than 2% of cases do not settle and half of these settle either before or at trial.
+Once settled the other 98% of divorce cases end with a uncontested divorce hearing in NJ.
 Although the judge and attorneys (in litigated divorce) will be present, the process is relatively short and stress free.

 Property Settlement Agreement

 In order for a divorce case to settle the parties must reach a mutual agreement.
 All cases are unique which means that the time it takes to reach this agreement is different for each couple.
 Equitable distribution and child custody/parenting time, if applicable, must be addressed.
-Equitable distribution includes the marital home, vacation homes and timeshares, tangible personal property, cars, bank accounts, investment accounts, retirement accounts, life insurance, credit card debt, income tax liabilities and any other property or assets not exempt under NJ law.
-In some situations experts are required to perform a valuation or assets or a custody and parenting time evaluation, further delaying the process.
-Parties may also find that one or both of them is not emotionally ready to settle the case and will delay the process until they have accepted the end of the marriage.
+Equitable distribution includes the marital home, vacation homes, timeshares, tangible personal property, cars, bank accounts, investment accounts, retirement accounts, life insurance, credit card debt, income tax liabilities and any other property or assets not exempt under NJ law.
+In some situations, experts are required to perform evaluations such as a custody and parenting time evaluation, further delaying the process.
+Parties may also find that one or both of them are not emotionally ready to settle the case and will delay the process until they have accepted the end of the marriage.

 Once all of the issues have been explored and the case is ready for settlement, a contract stating the terms of the marital agreement is drafted by a NJ divorce attorney, divorce mediator or the parties themselves.
-This is known as a Property Settlement Agreement (PSA).
-The PSA should be tailored to cover the fact of the case and address all relevant issues of the marriage.
+This is known as a Property Settlement Agreement (PSA) or Marital Settlement Agreement (MSA).
+The PSA should be tailored to cover the facts of the case and address all relevant issues of the marriage.
 This document will be binding so careful consideration should be given to its language and provisions.
 Future amendments of the PSA will require the consent of both parties or the filing of a motion in Court.